-What is the purpose of Hort Innovation’s new extension initiative?
+What is the purpose of Hort Innovation’s extension initiative?

-The extension initiative will enhance the coordination, communication and application of research and development outcomes, and will include a team of Regional Extension Managers, who will work in the regions.
-These managers will play a linking role and bring broad coalitions together to share skills and capacity, to solve identified regional problems.
-Service providers will benefit from building their technical and extension skills and knowledge via across industry networks.
-Collaborative approaches to solving regional problems will enable tangible outcomes for growers to use on farm.
+The extension initiative enhances the coordination, communication and application of research and development outcomes, and includes a team of Regional Extension Managers, who work in the regions.
+These managers play a linking role and bring broad coalitions together to share skills and capacity, to solve identified regional problems.
+Service providers benefit from building their technical and extension skills and knowledge via across industry networks.
+Collaborative approaches to solving regional problems enable tangible outcomes for growers to use on farm.

-No. Extension activities currently offered through Hort Innovation are important to the industries they service.
-The new Extension Framework will complement and add to existing work to ensure growers have the best possible access to outcomes from their levy investments.
-On top of that, to ensure value for money for levy payers and project alignment, Hort Innovation will undertake a review of current investments in extension, which is due to be completed by late 2020.
+No. Extension activities offered through Hort Innovation are important to the industries they service.
+The Extension Framework complements and adds to other work to ensure growers have the best possible access to outcomes from their levy investments.

-Where will Regional Extension Managers be based and what will they do?
+Where are Regional Extension Managers based and what will they do?

-Six horticulture regions have been identified for targeted extension, capturing 94 per cent of horticultural activity in Australia by employment and production value.
-Regional Extension Managers will operate in these regions.
+Regional Extension Managers operate in six horticulture regions that have been identified for targeted extension, capturing 94 per cent of horticultural activity in Australia by employment and production value.

 How do I access extension services or get more information?

-For more information, call Hort Innovation on (02) 8295 2300 or contact us by submitting the form below and we will have the right people in your area give you a call.
+For more information on the industry development projects that Hort Innovation is involved in, you can access a short article here.
+Alternatively, call Hort Innovation on (02) 8295 2300 or contact us by submitting the form below and we will have the right people in your area give you a call.

 Extension Team Strategy at a glance

-View the Extension Team Strategy in a easy to read two-page overview now.
+View the Extension Team Strategy in an easy to read two-page overview now.